Mostafa-Farhadi/Weather/README.md

 # Weather-App

-It was made using this tools:
+It is made using this tools:
 * Reactjs
 * React-Redux
 * Apex Charts